bitsmashed/SparkFun-USBtoSerial/README.txt

 USB to Serial firmware used on the SparkFun ATmega8U2 Breakout Board, DEV-10277.

 This project is based off of the LUFA project and Arduino USB to Serial project.
 The firmware needs to be compiled against LUFA 100807.
-To do this, download LUFA and add the LUFA directory to the sparkfun_USBtoSerial project along side the Projects and Bootloaders directories.
+To do this, download LUFA and add only the LUFA directory (/LUFA 100807/LUFA) to the sparkfun_USBtoSerial project along side the Projects and Bootloaders directories.

 Use:
 The USB to Serial Project firmware allows the Atmega8U2 to enumerate as a SparkFun COM Port, similar to the common FTDI chip.
 When asked for a driver, point to the sparkfun_USBtoSerial_driver.inf file.